broij/zarrow/README.md

 ### Applying a `ZArrow`

 Each `ZArrow[I, R, E, O]` has an `apply` method that allows to compute the `ZIO[R, E, O]` a value of type `I` is mapped to.
-There are also some variants of the `apply` method that map collections of values sequentially.
-Finally, the `par` methods map collections of values in parallel.

 ### Transforming a `ZArrow`